Dfred/CollaSyst/README.md

   * optional ledger (blockchain)

 # Problem
 To design or manage a complex system (such as a governement, traffic control, particular economy...)
-Humans usually acknowledge the need to gather individual expertise for robust decision making: a decision that satisfies the interest of the collective (the collaborative individuals), and that prevents its own collapse.
-However large group #collaboration is not easy: collecting, sharing and compiling trusted information is a challenge.
+Humans usually acknowledge the need to gather individual expertise for robust decision making: a decision that satisfies the interest of the collective - the collaborative individuals - and that prevents its own collapse.
+However large group collaboration is not easy: collecting, sharing and compiling trusted information is a challenge.

 ### Informed design
 For a group to act collaboratively and collegialy, every group member who wants to take a reasoned decision should have access to the necessary information.